ctu-vras/multirobot-calibration/README.md

 ## Calibration config

- See [optimizationConfig.m](Configs/optimizationConfig.m) for default settings and examples
+ See [optimizationConfig.m](Configs/optimizationConfig.m) for default settings and examples.
+This file has only the default settings and can be used for your calibration (with passing right arguments).

 ### Description of parameters